Essex's Rebellion

 Essex's Rebellion was an unsuccessful rebellion led by Robert Devereux, 2nd Earl of Essex, in February 1601 against Queen Elizabeth I of England and the court faction led by Sir Robert Cecil to gain further influence at court.
+Essex was a former favourite of the queen who had lost her favour by his failure as Lord Lieutenant of Ireland over the previous two years.

+The rebellion took place entirely in London, and lasted a single day, the 8th of February, by the end of which Essex surrendered, having completely failed to rouse the citizenry.
+Essex and four of his most prominent supporters were tried and executed, while others captured were imprisoned or fined.
+The government had had at least some awareness that a rebellion was coming, and were able to act promptly with sufficient forces to bottle up the conspirators in Essex's house in central London, leaving them little choice but to surrender.

 Background

 Robert Devereux, 2nd Earl of Essex (1565–1601), was the main leader of Essex's Rebellion in 1601.
 The main tensions that led to the rebellion began in 1599, when Essex was appointed Lord Lieutenant of Ireland.
 He was sent to Ireland with the mission of subduing the revolts led by the Earl of Tyrone, leading one of the largest expeditionary forces ever sent to the country.

 It was expected that Essex would crush the rebellion immediately, but he fought a series of inconclusive battles, squandered his funds, and was unable to face the Irish in any sort of engagement.
 Given these difficulties, Essex eventually made a truce with Tyrone.
 This truce was seen as a disgrace to England and a challenge to the authority of those in power.
 He proceeded to leave Ireland and returned to England.
 His time spent as Lord Lieutenant of Ireland proved disastrous to him; his return was in express defiance of the orders of the Queen.
 She spoke out on his behaviour, calling it "perilous and contemptable".
 Essex was deprived of his offices in June 1600 and promptly placed under house arrest.
 His ambition had been to direct an anti-Habsburg foreign policy for England while covertly facilitating the accession of James VI of Scotland to the English throne.

 Essex's loss of position at court fuelled his sense of grievance towards the Cecil "faction".
 This may have made him fearful of assassination attempts and suspicious of a Cecilian policy of seeking peace with Spain.
 In disgrace as well as in political and financial ruin, Essex wrote several letters of submission to the Queen, and by August 1600 he was able to move freely except to return to court.
 He spent further time sending letters in an attempt to gain permission to do so.
 In November 1600, the Queen refused to renew his government-granted monopoly on sweet wine, an action that placed Essex in even deeper financial difficulties.
 He began to create plans to seize the court by force.